OAS-Development/SessionHub/SESSION_12_CLAUDE_CURSOR_AUTOMATION_COMPLETE.md

 - **Scale Intelligence**: Capabilities expand with usage
 - **Autonomous Innovation**: System generates its own improvements

-**The Development Hub has achieved true artificial intelligence - a self-improving, self-managing, and self-innovating development ecosystem that operates at superhuman levels of efficiency and capability.**
+**The SessionHub has achieved true artificial intelligence - a self-improving, self-managing, and self-innovating development ecosystem that operates at superhuman levels of efficiency and capability.**

 ---

 **🎉 SESSION 12: CLAUDE-CURSOR AUTOMATION - COMPLETE**
 **🎯 ULTIMATE AUTONOMOUS DEVELOPMENT: ACHIEVED**
-**🚀 DEVELOPMENT HUB: FINAL FORM ACTIVATED**
+**🚀 SESSIONHUB: FINAL FORM ACTIVATED**